newrelic/docs-website/src/data-dictionary/events/ContainerSample/memoryUsageBytes.md

   - ContainerSample
 ---

-The amount of memory the container is using.
-This memory doesn't include swap.
+This metric doesn't account for swap usage.

-**Breaking change**: This metric includes memory (including swap) on versions v1.5.0 or higher of `nri-docker`.
+**Breaking change**: This metric used to include swap memory in `nri-docker` v1.5.0 and earlier (infrastructure agent `1.16.x` and earlier).
+The amount of used memory including swap is now reported as `memorySwapUsageBytes`.